cardano-scaling/hydra/docs/networking.md

 This document provides details about the _Hydra Networking Layer_, eg. the network comprised of Hydra nodes upon which Heads can be opened.

-**DISCLAIMER**:  :hammer_and_wrench: This document is a work in progress
+**DISCLAIMER**:  :hammer_and_wrench: This document is a work in progress.
+We know the current situation w.r.t. networking is less than ideal, it's just a way to get started and have _something_ that works.
+There is already [proposal](https://github.com/input-output-hk/hydra-poc/pull/237) to improve the situation by making the network more dynamic.

 # Current State

-_NOTE_: We know the current situation w.r.t. networking is less than ideal, it's just a way to get started and have _something_ that works.
-There is already [proposal](https://github.com/input-output-hk/hydra-poc/pull/237) to improve the situation by making the network more dynamic.

-* Each `hydra-node` instance is connected _statically_ to a list of _peers_ using a Point-to-point (e.g TCP) connection.
+* Hydra nodes form a network of pairwise connected _peers_ using Point-to-point (e.g TCP) connections.
+Those connections are expected to be up and running at all time
+  * Nodes use [Ouroboros](https://github.com/input-output-hk/ouroboros-network/) as the underlying network abstraction, which takes care of managing connections with peers providing a reliable Point-to-Point stream-based communication abstraction called a `Snocket`
+  * All messages are _broadcast_ to peers using the PTP connections
+  * Due to the nature of the Hydra protocol, the lack of connection to a peer prevents any progress of the Head
 * A `hydra-node` can only open a Head with _all_ its peers, and only them.
 This implies the nodes need to know in advance the topology of the peers and Heads they want to open
-* Nodes use [Ouroboros]() as the underlying network abstraction, which takes care of managing connections
 * Connected nodes implement basic _failure detection_ through heartbeats and monitoring exchanged messages

-# Questions to Answer
+## Questions

 * What's the expected topology of the transport layer?
   * Are connected peers a subset/superset/identity set of the Head parties?